Table of Contents

-- How long have you or your firm prepared tax returns for clients?
+- How long the firm has been preparing income tax returns

+If you aren’t satisfied with the answers you receive or aren’t comfortable with the tax preparer, look for someone else.
 The fee you pay for professional tax help usually depends on the complexity of your return.
-Some professionals charge by the number of tax forms you require, some charge by the hour, and some bill a flat fee.
-The bill for one of my tax returns for a simple LLC with a single rental property has been as high as $875 with a large firm and as little as $200 with a local CPA–so don’t be afraid to shop around!
+Some professionals charge by the number of tax forms you require, some charge by the hour and some bill a flat fee.

 Here are some red flags to watch out for:

-- a firm or individual who wants to charge you based on how much refund you’ll receive
+- A firm or individual wants to charge you based on how much refund you’ll receive.

-- being asked to sign a blank tax return form
+- You are asked to sign a blank tax return form.

-- a recommendation that your tax refund be sent somewhere besides directly to your bank account
+- They recommend that your tax refund be sent somewhere besides directly to your bank account.

-- a promise of an immediate tax refund — this tax refund schedule should give you a decent idea of when to expect tax refunds.
+- They promise an immediate tax refund — this tax refund schedule should give you a decent idea of when to expect tax refunds.

 You probably know that you have until April 15 to file taxes most years (unless you qualify for a tax extension from a deployment or other situation).
-If you haven’t started, now’s the time to begin gathering your information and to decide who’s going to do your taxes.
-If your tax return is not complicated, a qualified tax preparer or tax franchise office may be a fast and inexpensive option for you.
-But if your tax return has any degree of complexity, they may not have the expertise to maximize potential deductions.
-Use a CPA or an enrolled agent to manage a complicated situation and help lower your tax liability.
+In 2022, the deadline is April 18 due to the observance of Emancipation Day.
+If you haven’t started, now’s the time to begin gathering your information and deciding who’s going to do your taxes.

 Most people are able to do their own taxes and carry on with their lives.
 However, the more complexity your life has, the more complicated your tax situation becomes.
 Eventually, you may reach the point where hiring a tax professional can be worth more than the cost of their services.